jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample3.md

 SHELL ["powershell", "-Command", "$ErrorActionPreference = 'Stop'; $ProgressPreference = 'SilentlyContinue';"]
 ```

 Next, the image will need a __\bin\\__ directory and a __\bin_jadehttp\\__ directory.
 The __\bin\\__ directory doesn't need to be the full \bin\ of a JADE Database, it only needs the __jadehttp.dll__ file - this is the one that knows what to do with the web requests when they are to be handled by JADE.
 Specifically, it will read the __jadehttp.ini__ file in the __\bin_jadehttp\\__ folder and determine what port to forward the request to based on the name of the application in the query string of the request.
-We have to use a relative path for this, because when a dockerfile is being run with a docker build command, the first thing it will do is copy the directory into the docker daemon, and therefore only the files in the directory are available.
+We have to use a relative path for this, because when a dockerfile is being processed with a docker build command, the first thing it will do is copy the directory into the docker daemon, and therefore only the files in the directory are available.
 We also want to make sure we have the latest version of __jadehttp.dll__, so this file will be copied in from the bin directory of the JADE database specified earlier in the __$jadeRootDirectory__ variable.

 ```dockerfile
 COPY /bin/ c:/bin/